spaghettiplants/vgsales/README.md

 This project was the 2nd capstone for my Thinkful coursework.
 The "Capstone_2.ipynb" file is the Jupyter Notebook containing my code for the project.

-The other file, "Predicting Video Game Performance", is the slide deck that was used for the presentation.</details>
+The other file, "Predicting Video Game Performance", is the slide deck that was used for the presentation.

-### Background ✨
+Background ✨

 Video games are a large industry in the United States.
 In 2020, a year where several people were at home due to the pandemic, the $56.9 billion industry was 27% higher than 2019.
 With such a large industry, being able to predict which games will perform well or not-so-well can be useful for a variety of reasons.
 A video game franchise can use this knowledge to determine which games to promote so they can maximize sales or the information can be used to help determine what kind of games to invest in before they're actually released.
-In this project, I explore some methods for predicting how well a video game will perform in the global market.
+In this project, I explore some methods for predicting how well a video game will perform in the global market.</details>

 ## Part I